-If you plan to move to Poland, the first problem you will encounter is renting a flat or room.
+If you plan to move to Poland, the first problem you will encounter is how to rent a flat in Poland.
 With our guide, you will avoid mistakes and the whole process will be much easier.

 Go through many offers and compare them.